SuchintK/LowLevelDesigns/README.md

 # LowLevelDesigns
-This repository contains the low level design of the common systems around us
+This repository contains the low level designs